 - Who Stays and Who Leaves?
 Determinants of Public Support for Permanent Residency, Citizenship, and Rights Expansion in South Korea and Japan

 - Information Dissemination in North Korea: The Role of Social Networks, Markets, and Social Change

-- The National Scale-ups Project: Exploring the Landscape of Canada’s High-Performing Firms
+- The National Scale-ups Project: Exploring the Landscape of High-Performing Firms

 Project Participants: Steven Denney (University of Vienna) and Christopher Green (Leiden University).

-Project summary: Are North Korean defector-migrants fully integrating into South Korean society?
-Despite a shared ethnic and cultural background, a right to citizenship, and generous resettlement benefits and other forms of support, many of these migrants struggle to substantively integrate into South Korea.
-Using survey experiments (ratings-based and forced-choiced conjoints) supported by open-text questions, this research seeks to identify the characteristics that motivate acceptance into the national community along economic, political, and social dimensions.
+Project Summary: Are North Korean defector-migrants fully integrating into South Korean society?
+Despite a shared ethnic and cultural background, a right to citizenship, and generous resettlement benefits and other forms of support, many of these migrants struggle to find their place in their new host society.
+Using survey experiments (ratings-based and forced-choiced conjoints) supported by open-text questions, this research seeks to identify the determinants of integration into the national community along political, economic, and social dimensions.
 It also explores what motivates expansion of specific support, in the form of greater resources dedicated for defector-migrant entrepreneurs.

 Project Participants: Steven Denney (University of Vienna), Charles Crabtree (Dartmouth University), Nicholas Fraser (University of California, Berkeley), and Peter Ward (University of Vienna).